 Don't be one of those people

-You and I aren't like that.
-We want to get better.
-We want to be challenged.
+You don't want to be like that.
+You want to get better.
+You want to be challenged.

 By constantly improving, you can set your sights on lofty goals in all aspects of your life.
 Your career in particular is one that's pretty quantifiable and completely in your control.

 You can work at a great company, love your job, do your best work, get in line to be promoted and make more money over the course of your life.

 You've never had more control over your path in life than right now.

 I'm now in a senior design position on a great team and almost get paid twice as much as I did in my previous job.
 I can focus on the important things and it all feels really really good.Sandra, UX Designer